 - The new caliper mounting brackets will be installed on the inboard side of the axle housing flange.
-Be sure the surface is clean and free from any burrs or rust to insure the brackets will sit flat. - 2.
-This kit is designed for non-staggered shock cars.
-The brackets need to be installed so that the calipers are on rear side of the axle tube.
+Be sure the surface is clean and free from any burrs or rust to insure the brackets will sit flat. - This kit is designed for staggered shock cars.
+The brackets need to be installed so that the calipers are on the opposite side of the axle tube from the shocks.
+The passenger side caliper will be towards the rear of the axle and the driver side calipers will be towards the front of the axle.